tidika/Automated-Stock-Market-Prediction-System/README.md

  The  training and inference pipeline is triggered using **AWS EventBridge**.

-- **Training Pipeline**: Runs weekly using to retrain the model with the latest data.
+- **Training Pipeline**: Runs once a week to retrain the model with the latest data.
 - **Inference Pipeline**: Runs every weekday (Monday–Friday) to predict the next day's S&P 500 movement.

 ---